MeganMFisher/herokuHosting/README.md

 1. In your terminal enter heroku login.
 2. It will ask you for your heroku credentials.
 Enter in your email and hit enter.
 Then enter in your password which will not show up as you type it will be hidden just FYI.
 (Both 	will be whatever email and password you created your heroku account with.)
-3. Once your login is successful it will display “Logged in as <your email>”
+3. Once your login is successful it will display “Logged in as 'yourEmailAddress'”